Dead Load – What is It and How to Calculate It?

-The dead load is one of many loads that need to be considered in a structural design.
+In short: The dead load is the self-weight of all elements of a building or structure, such as a concrete beam, flooring or the roof.
+The dead load is one of many structural loads that needs to be considered in a structural design.

-So in this article, we’ll show, what the dead load is, examples of the dead load and how to calculate the dead load.
+So in this article, I’ll show you, what the dead load is, examples of the dead load and how to calculate the dead load.

-The dead load represents permanent loads, such as the self-weight of structural and non-structural building materials.
-The self-weight of a concrete slab, a timber truss roof and windows are examples of the dead load.
+The dead load refers to permanent loads which act on a building, such as the self-weight of structural elements (like concrete slabs and steel beams) and non-structural building components (like roofing, windows and flooring).
 The weight is calculated and then applied to the structural member that carries it.

 How the dead load is calculated depends on the structural element that needs to withstand the load.